zagorskitomasz/MountainRescueManagement/README.md

-# CRUD web application for mountain rescue operations management.
+# Web application for mountain rescue operations management.
+Now it's simple but working prototype.

+I'm going to continuously develop application (add new features) while keeping code as clean as possible and open for further extensions.

-# Requirements:
+# Features:
-- Adding/removing rescuers in database
-- Tracking rescuers on duty, on action and on leave
+- CRUD: rescuers and operations
-- Creating rescue operation (assingning commander + rescuers)
-- Tracking operations
-- Archive of past operations and retired rescuers
-- Analyzing data about operation, results, most active rescuers, commanders etc.
-- Different roles of users: guest (access only to rescuers list), user (access to operations and rescuers details), officer (creating and managing operations, adding and removing rescuers)
+- Many to many rescuer-operation relationship
+- Each operation contains 3 rescuers

 # Technologies:
 - Spring (Boot, MVC, Security)